MehulKhanna/PokeGrinder/readme.md

                 "mb": 1
             } // How many balls to auto-buy when you have 0 left.
         }
-    ]
+        // You can add more clients after this with the same type of config as above ]
 }
 ```
+- Use different channels for each account.
+- Hunting and fishing for different accounts can be in the same server.
-- The Hunting and Fishing channels must be in different servers/guilds!
+- The Hunting and Fishing channels for the same account must be in different servers/guilds.

 ## Get Token ?